rsksmart/RSKIPs/IPs/RSKIP170.md

 ## Motivation

-Allowing users to lock funds to any address in RSK, EOA or contract.
+Allowing users to peg-in BTC to any address in RSK, EOA or contract.

 ## Specification